Tours Val de Loire Airport: Facilities

 The airport resides at an elevation of 109 m above mean sea level.
 It has one paved runway designated 02/20 which measures 2404 × 45 m.
 The airport once housed the head office of TAT European Airlines.

-There is no longer a shuttle service to the airport, it is not served by the Fil Bleu city bus service, and the tramway stops around a kilometre away from it.
+There is no longer a shuttle service to the airport, and it is not served by the Fil Bleu city bus service.
+However, the Vaucanson tram stop, around 850 metres away, is accessible by foot.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Tours Val de Loire Airport: